RTradeLtd/Temporal/README.md

 # Status

-Under development, pre version 1.
-MVP is testable and usable.
+Currently under heavy development, and is pre version 1.
+There is an MVP "pre-release" which is a demo of Temporal.
+There will be breaking API changes before V1, and there have already been breaking changes between the MVP pre-release and the time this commit was pushed to git.
+Temporal is not intended for usage before V1 beyond testing of Temporal itself.

 # Dependencies (WIP)